MicrosoftDocs/well-architected/well-architected/sap/operational-excellence.md

 # SAP workload operational excellence

 Operational excellence about creating efficient processes that support an SAP workload.
 Operations will be the longest phase of the SAP workload lifecycle, and teams must be equipped with operational best practices to manage the day-today changes.
-A failure in operations will impact the success of an organization.
+A failure in operations will affect the success of an organization.
 It’s critical to tailor your operations to support an SAP workload in operations.

 ## Use WAF assessments

 Standard operating procedures (SOPs) are documented processes for managing a workload.
 Each SAP workload should have SOPs to govern operations and drive consistency.
 Without these procedures, operations teams can drift from management best practices.
 We recommend using our SAP assessments to develop SOPs for your SAP workload.

 We have three SAP assessments: landing zone accelerator (LZA), deployment, and well-architected framework assessment.
-They are designed for different stages in the SAP workload lifecycle.
+They're designed for different stages in the SAP workload lifecycle.
 For operational excellence, focus on the Azure SAP (AzSAP) Well-architected framework assessment.

 ![The Azure SAP assessments and health checks aligned to the customer journey](./images/azsap-health-check.png) *Figure 1: The assessment and health check cycle throughout the customer journey.*